-For growers who want to keep things simple, moving plants inside to a prepared growing area every day is a good option for forcing them to flower early.
+For growers who want to keep things simple, moving plants inside to a prepared growing area every day is a good option.
 Of course, this is only an option for growers who are using growing containers rather than growing their plants directly in the ground.
 The growing area will need to be prepared similarly to the structures mentioned above, with fans for ventilation and a thermometer to monitor ambient temperatures.

 Growers who need to force a quick harvest should consider pollinating their cannabis plants.
 Once the plants have been fertilized, they will be ready to harvest in about one week.
 However, the flowers should be at a certain stage before pollination takes place.